-The route makes its way through Lamoille Canyon, formed by glaciers, and heads toward the base of the 11,249-foot Ruby Dome.
-The Ruby Mountains are Nevada’s wettest, providing a verdant and lush landscape, a refreshing contrast to the surrounding area’s desert ecosystem.
-The Ruby Crest Trail, a 40-mile route across the Ruby Mountain Ridge, is known worldwide, and Lamoille Canyon hosts the northern trailhead.
-The trail ends at Harrison Pass.
+The Ruby Mountains are Nevada’s wettest, providing a verdant and lush landscape…a breath of fresh air compared to the contrasting surround area’s desert ecosystem.
+The Ruby Crest Trail, a 40-mile route across the Ruby Mountain Ridge, is known worldwide for it’s spectacular views.
+Lamoille Canyon hosts the northern trailhead, ending south in Harrison Pass.